Don Sharp: Group 3

-Sharp's career was revived when he was called in to work for Group Three, a new government-backed film company which had a brief to support new talent.
+When Sharp was ill he received "messages of encouragement" from Michael Balcon, John Grierson and James Lawrie.
+When he got out of hospital he contacted them and they invited him to write an original story for Group Three, a new government-backed film company which had a brief to support new talent.
 Sharp sold them an original script called Child's Play (made 1952, released 1954).
 Group Three liked Sharp's work and assigned him to work on the script for Background; he was also given the job as assistant to the producer which he later called "the most wonderful education".
+He stayed with Group Three for two years, writing four films and working as a personal assistant to the producer on them, as well as (after three attempts) getting in the ACTT unnion.
+Sharp later said, "no doubt about it, Ha'penny Breeze paid off."

 Group Three bought a story of Sharp's, originally called The Norfolk Story.
 He turned this into a novel called Conflict of Wings (1954), the title under which it was filmed; Sharp also collaborated on the screenplay with John Pudney, and did some second unit directing.

 Sharp and Pudney then wrote The Blue Peter (1955) for Group Three.
 Once again, Sharp also directed second unit, and he began to develop ambitions to direct.
 Sharp was offered a job at Ealing Studios as a production assistant but decided to turn it down.